The Doctor: Age

-In "The End of Time" (2009–10), the Tenth Doctor tells Wilfred Mott he is 906 years old.
+In "The End of Time" (2009–2010), the Tenth Doctor tells Wilfred Mott he is 906 years old.
 In "Flesh and Stone" (2010), the Eleventh Doctor tells Amy Pond that he is 907.
 "The Impossible Astronaut" (2011) depicts the Doctor from two different points in his life, one at age 909 and the other at 1103.
 In "The Doctor's Wife" (2011), the TARDIS, while embodied as Idris, says the Doctor has been travelling with her for 700 years.
 By the end of series six, the Doctor has reached the age of 1103, the older version that appeared in "The Impossible Astronaut".
 The next series ages the Doctor further, with "A Town Called Mercy" (2012) establishing that he is now approximately 1,200 years old.
-However, in "The Bells of Saint John" (2013), the Doctor says that he was "one thousand years old", whilst in "Journey to the Centre of the TARDIS" (2013) commenting that he had piloted the TARDIS "for over 900 years".
+However, in "The Bells of Saint John" (2013), the Doctor says that he is "one thousand years old", whilst in "Journey to the Centre of the TARDIS" (2013) he comments that he has piloted the TARDIS "for over 900 years".

 In the 50th anniversary special, "The Day of the Doctor" (2013), the Eleventh Doctor is queried about his age by his younger self, to which he replies "I dunno, I lose track.
 Twelve hundred and something I think, unless I'm lying.
-I can't remember if I'm lying about my age – that's how old I am."
+I can't remember if I'm lying about my age — that's how old I am."
 He makes several references to being 400 years older than the War Doctor, which would encompass the timelines of the Ninth, Tenth and Eleventh Doctors.
 In the next episode, "The Time of the Doctor", the Doctor spends centuries defending the planet Trenzalore.
 After one interval, the Doctor states he has lived there for 300 years.
 Another long interval passes, during which the Doctor's age is not given, but he physically ages considerably before regenerating into the Twelfth Doctor.
 The 2014 e-book Tales of Trenzalore states the Doctor spent 900 years on Trenzalore.

 In the following episode, "Deep Breath" (2014), the Twelfth Doctor states that he is over 2,000 years old.
-However, writer Steven Moffat has said, "He's lying.
+However, writer Steven Moffat clarified: "He's lying.
 How could he know, unless he's marking it on a wall?
 He could be 8,000 years old, he could be a million.
 He has no clue.
 The calendar will give him no clues."
-In the episode "The Girl Who Died" the Doctor is shown to possess a 2000 Year Diary.
+In the episode "The Girl Who Died", the Doctor is shown to possess a 2000-year diary.
 Moffat later said that he believes the Doctor remembers all 4.5 billion years he spent dying and recreating himself in "Heaven Sent" (2015), and that the confession dial extracts the Doctor's memories of each iteration, feeding them back to him as a means of torture.
 In a subsequent interview with SFX, Moffat confirmed, "Technically he's four and a half billion years old."